ogeesan/Bpod-SMA-Diagrammer/README.md

 # Bpod-SMA-Diagrammer
-This repository contains `sma_diagram.m` which allows Bpod users to build state diagrams using Mermaid, making it easy to visualise and share information about trial structure.
+This repository contains `sma_diagram.m` which allows Bpod users to build state diagrams from Bpod state matricies using Mermaid, making it easy to visualise and share information about trial structure.

 [Bpod](https://github.com/sanworks/Bpod_Gen2) is an open source tool for rodent behaviour.
-MATLAB is used to interface with a state machine, and a series of functions are used to generate `sma`, a state matrix that is sent to the state machine.
+MATLAB is used to interface with an Arduino-based state machine, where a series of MATLAB functions are used to generate `sma`, a state matrix that is sent to the state machine.
+The `sma` is not human-readable, and the code used to contruct it does not always make for easy reading.
 Diagrams of the protocol are often produced by hand by looking at the MATLAB code used to create `sma`, but with `sma_diagram` a schematic of the state matrix can be reconstructed exactly using `sma` itself.

 ```mermaid
 ---